-Quality of life at the moment of the study can be another indicator of vulnerability and can be exacerbated by post-disaster temporary housing.
+Quality of life at the moment of the study can be another indicator of a negative outcome and can be exacerbated by post-disaster temporary housing.
 We examined the main predictors of present quality of life in survivors who have been displaced in a temporary housing solution as a consequence of having experienced a disaster.
-The linear regression model ($\underline{\text{Table 13}}$) explained a significant proportion of variance in present quality of life, $R^2 = .45$, F(31, 113) = 3.00, p < .001.
+The linear regression model (Table 13) explained a significant proportion of variance in present quality of life, $R^2 = .45$, F(31, 113) = 3.00, p < .001.